True (magazine): Editors

 Donald Ayres "Bill" Williams became associated with Fawcett Publications in 1941, serving first as editor of Mechanix Illustrated.
-He became editor of TRUE Magazine from 1944-48.
-He wrote columns in TRUE called “The Editor Speaks” or “Thus Spake Bill Williams.”
-He signed off on the TRUE columns as B. Wms.
+He became editor of True from 1944–48.
+He wrote columns in True called “The Editor Speaks” or “Thus Spake Bill Williams.”
+He signed off on the True columns as B. Wms.
 He died 12 Dec.
 1948 in his New York apartment at age 43 from a heart ailment.
 Source: UP press release Dec.
 13, 1948.

 American journalist Michael Stern published his interview with the Italian bandit Salvatore Giuliano in True magazine in 1947.
 In the early 1950s, when Ken Purdy was Trues editor, Newsweek described it "a man's magazine with a class all its own, and the largest circulation of the bunch."
 A prolific contributor to Playboy and other magazines, automobile writer Purdy (Kings of the Road), was the son of W. T. Purdy, the composer of "On, Wisconsin!".

 During the 1960s, True was edited by Douglas S. Kennedy.
 Robert Shea, co-author of The Illuminatus!
 Trilogy, was an associate editor from 1963 to 1965 before he moved on to Cavalier and Playboy.
 Charles N. Barnard and Mark Penzer edited True during the 1970s.
 The cover price in 1963 was 35 cents, climbing to 50 cents by 1965 and 60 cents in 1970.
 Fawcett also did special issues, such as True's Baseball Yearbook, True's Football Yearbook, published annually from 1963 to 1972, and True's Boxing Yearbook.
 True's various spin-offs included calendars, such as George Petty's True Magazine Petty Girl Calendar for 1948, published by Fawcett in 1947.